dereknugroho/solar-hrm/README.md

 # Solar Energy Consumption - Halifax Regional Municipality

-This repo serves as the full machine learning pipeline for predicting solar energy consumption in the Halifax Regional Municipality (HRM) from 2026 to 2032.
+This is the complete ML pipeline for predicting solar energy production in the Halifax Regional Municipality (HRM) from 2026 to 2036.

-The ML models are trained on data collected from 25 million microinverter readings across the HRM from 2016 to 2024.

-The data is the result of HRM's [Solar City](https://www.halifax.ca/home-property/solar-projects/about-solar-city) initiative.

 ## To Do

+**Exploratory Phase**
-:white_check_mark: Data Collection
+- Data Collection

-:white_check_mark: Data Preprocessing
+- Data Preprocessing

-:white_large_square: Exploratory Data Analysis
+- Exploratory Data Analysis

-:white_large_square: Feature Engineering
+- Feature Engineering

+**Predictive Phase**
-:white_large_square: ML Modelling
+- ML Modelling

-:white_large_square: Model Evaluation
+- Model Evaluation

-:white_large_square: Forecasting and Results
+- Forecasting and Results